skuppa/bitnet-java-libs/README.md

 ```

-Now call the Bitnet service to create the Payer
+Now call the Bitnet service to create the Payer:

 ```java